 Academy College is located near interstates 35W and 494.
 Ample parking space is available to all, at no cost, and the location is on a major metropolitan bus route.
-The facility is available for use by students from 8:00 am to 9:30 pm Mon-Fri during regular class schedule.
-Library and lab hours are posted at the beginning of each new quarter.
+The facility is available for use by students from 8:00 am to 7:00 pm Mon-Fri during regular class schedule.
+Classroom, library and lab hours are posted at the beginning of each new quarter.